 Lime juice works great in recipes and comes with surprising health benefits, but how long does fresh lime juice last?
 Find out more, and how to make juice last.

 Do you love the brightness and zing of fresh and healthy lime juice?
 The bottled grocery store juice is fine in a pinch, but there's nothing quite like squeezing it and using it fresh.

 But how long does fresh lime juice last?

 If you want to keep your citrus-based cooking, baking, and summer drink-making at its best, you need to keep your lime juice fresh.
-This is especially true if you grow your own limes and only have a finite amount of time to harvest and use them.

 Keep reading to learn more about how to keep your lime juice as fresh as possible.

 People have differing opinions when it comes down to how long fresh-squeezed lime juice lasts.
 You'll probably find plenty of answers across the internet and it can be confusing to know which one is correct.

 Allegedly, lime juice reaches its best flavor at around 6 hours.
 This is the best time to use it for things like mixed citrus drinks and lime juice recipes.
 When it's initially squeezed it still has that bright tartness, but leaving it to rest for a while can bring out the flavor.

 For how long it's actually "good" for, though, it's a bit more complicated.